brikis98/yevgeniy-brikman-homepage/_posts/2022-12-03-the-making-of-a-manager.md

 1. **Do I find it more motivating to achieve a particular outcome or play a specific role?** As a manager, you may have to perform a huge variety of tasks to help your team achieve a specific outcome; as an individual contributor (IC), you typically play a single role the whole time, such as writing code or doing design work.
 2. **Do I like talking with people?** If you had to spend 70% of your day in meetings, what's your reaction?
-3. **Can I provide stability for an emotionally challenging situation?** Your direct reports will bring their own experiences, motivations, hopes, fears, etc to the table.
+3. **Can I provide stability for an emotionally challenging situation?** Your direct reports will bring their own experiences, motivations, hopes, fears, etc. to the table.
 As a manager, you are going to have a lot of hard conversations: giving tough performance review feedback; letting someone go; and so on.

 ## 5. How to get people to do great work